-All of the helpers listed on the site is available within a reasonable period of time.
-Typically, helpers seeking new employers have 2 weeks to find a new employer once their visa expires.
+All of the domestic helpers and drivers listed on the site are available within a reasonable period of time.
+Typically, helpers and drivers seeking new employment in Hong Kong have 2 weeks to find a new employer once their visa expires.

 When you are ready to set up your interviews it is advisable to create a list of questions relevant to your requirements ahead of time.

-This will involve agreeing upon an appropriate salary and the signing of the Hong Kong Immigration Department’s standard employment contract for the hiring of Foreign Domestic Helper.
+This will involve agreeing upon an appropriate salary and the signing of the Hong Kong Immigration Department’s standard employment contract for the hiring of a Foreign Domestic Helper.

 Many employers consider ‘finished contract’ candidates to be preferred over those who have broken their contracts or have been terminated.
 This guide will help you to make sense of the differences and understand the significance of each category

-Typically, the helper has been put into a situation for which they can no longer tolerate and therefore have no choice but to quit!
-Situations where this comes in play are:
+Typically, the helper or driver has been put into a situation that they can no longer tolerate and therefore have decided to quit and find a new job.